eirikrbe/MSE800-PSD/W13/W13Act2/README.md

 with the Google Gemini API.
 The traveller answers eight questions (trip length, month, route, budget, transport, interests, age) and the program makes ONE API call that returns a schema-enforced JSON itinerary, renders it to Markdown, and then evaluates its own output.
-The main purpose of this activity is to practise prompt engineering, token-cost control, and evaluation of LLM output.
+The main features are prompt engineering, token-cost control, and evaluation of LLM output through LLM-as-judge.

 ## Overview